ponder-sh/ponder/.changeset/odd-cats-lick.md

 "@ponder/core": patch
 ---

-Fixed compatibility with all versions of TypeScript >=5.0.4 and made config types more verbose for better language server support.
-Also, fixed version resolution bugs with TypeScript and viem.
+Fixed peer dependency rules with TypeScript and viem.
+User versions of these packages are now used.